 The Anger Management Institute Program

 This program is a great resource for participants that need help, information, or training concerning anger issues.
-The program is approved and endorsed by the National Anger Management Association and is recognized by all courts in the US.
+The program is approved and endorsed by the National Anger Management Association.

 Participants will learn about:

 • When to take a Time – Out